rmagick-temp/rmagick/README.txt

       cannot open shared object file: No such file or directory - /home/you/RMagick-0.0.0/ext/RMagick/RMagick.so (LoadError)

-you probably do not have the directory in which the ImageMagick or GraphicsMagick library is installed in your load path.
+you probably do not have the directory in which the ImageMagick library is installed in your load path.
 An easy way to fix this is to define the directory in the LD\_LIBRARY\_PATH environment variable.
-For example, suppose you installed the GraphicsMagick library libGraphicsMagick.so in /usr/local/lib.
+For example, suppose you installed the ImageMagick library libMagick.so in /usr/local/lib.
 (By default this is where it is installed.)
 Create the LD\_LIBRARY\_PATH variable like this:

     export LD_LIBRARY_PATH=/usr/local/lib